Roads Top Banner.

 Road with vehicles parked on both sides and traffic congestion because moving traffic reduced to single alternate lane.
 Road with vehicles parked on both sides and traffic congestion because moving traffic reduced to single alternate lane.

-However, in Britain many cities also use parking control as a 'tool' to try and force a reduction in the total number of vehicles on the roads.
-They have fallen for anti-car activists' argument that it is the very expectation of easy availability of parking at journey's end that encourages people to drive, so they try to restrict the amount of parking space available to private motorists who, unable to find a parking spot will then (they hope!) switch their journeys to public transport.
-Sadly this too is a flawed theory propagated by luddite by anti-car activists as in reality what happens is that either the motorist will just park illegally or, if they have the option, go somewhere else where parking is easier (ie: out of town shopping centre).
+Whilst helping to keep the traffic moving / preventing the type of gridlock seen above is in itself a noble cause, many British towns and cities also use parking control as a 'tool' to try and force a reduction in the total number of vehicles on the roads.
+In doing so they could be said to have fallen for the anti-car activists' argument that it is the very expectation of easy availability of parking at journey's end that encourages people to drive, so they try to restrict the amount of parking space available to private motorists who, unable to find a parking spot will then (they hope!) switch their journeys to public transport.

 Another favoured parking control tool follows the concept that wherever there is parking, it must be chargeable - with the motto being the more expensive the better!
-Officially these charges are supposed to fund new off-street parking facilities for those people who insist on driving in our cities, the theory being that 'in time' almost all on-street parking will be replaced by off-street car parks.
-Those with long enough memories may recall that the same criteria was used with the introduction of the parking meter in the 1950's.
+Originally the public were 'sold' the concept of charging for parking with the fable that it would help fund new off-street parking facilities for those people who insist on driving in our towns and cities, the theory being that 'in time' almost all on-street parking will be replaced by off-street car parks.
+Those with long enough memories may recall that this same criteria was first used with the introduction of the parking meter in the 1950's.
 As yet we are still waiting for the monies raised to be spent as publically advertised and it is very probable that we will still be waiting in the 2050's.

 To a certain extent it is perhaps better that all these off-street spaces have not been built as they would have attracted even more traffic - but that is not the point; the issue here is that charges were introduced for a specific purpose and then the funds went astray.
 It happened with parking fees and now with road congestion charging - aka a new tax - the same is poised to happen again.